pixelmatix/smartmatrix-docs/SmartMatrix/docs/shield-t4.md

 - Special case: LED strip
     - If you're connecting APA102 LEDs in parallel or instead of the HUB75 matrix, power and ground from the JST SM cable will connect power and ground on the APA102 strip/matrix, and will power the Teensy and shield.
     - > ![Shield powered from APA102](photos/SmartLedShieldV4Assembly/poweredFromAPA102.jpg)
+- Special case: Powering LED strip from USB
+    - This isn't recommended for most users, but was included in the shield design by request
+    - You can solder JP5 on the board to connect the Teensy VIN (and the power pin from the Teensy's USB connector) pin directly to VEXT on the JST SM cable.
+    - The trace is sized for 2A of current through this connection, but there's no fuse or overcurrent protection, and if you apply power to the JST SM cable, it could conflict with your USB power, potentially damaging your computer

+#### Cutting VUSB Trace

 If you're powering the panel externally, it's recommended that you cut the VUSB trace on the Teensy to avoid accidentally back-powering the panel through the data lines when the Teensy is connected via USB.